chriswailes/RLTK/README.md

 RLTK supports the generation of native code and LLVM IR, as well as JIT compilation and execution, through the {RLTK::CG} module.
 This module is built on top of bindings to [LLVM](http://llvm.org) and provides much, though not all, of the functionality of the LLVM libraries.

-A small amount of the functionality of the RLTK::CG module requires the [LLVM Extended C Bindings](https://github.com/chriswailes/llvm-ecb) library.
-If this library is missing the rest of the module should behave properly, but this functionality will be missing.
-The features that require this library are:

-* **Shared Library Loading** - Load shared libraries into the process so that their exported symbols are visible to LLVM via the {RLTK::CG::Support.load\_library} method.
-* **ASM Printer and Parser Initialization** - Available through the {RLTK::CG::LLVM.init\_asm\_parser} and {RLTK::CG::LLVM.init\_asm\_printer} methods.
-* **LLVM IR Loading** - LLVM IR files can be loaded into RLTK via the {RLTK::CG::Module.read\_ir} method.
-* **Value Printing** - Print any value's LLVM IR to a given file descriptor using {RLTK::CG::Value#print}.
-* **Targets, Target Data, and Target Machines** - Manipulate LLVM structures that contain data about the target environment.
-* **Object File Generation** - LLVM Modules can be compiled to object files via the {RLTK::CG::Module#compile} method.

 ### Acknowledgments and Discussion

 Before we get started with the details, I would like to thank [Jeremy Voorhis](https://github.com/jvoorhis/).
 The bindings present in RLTK are really a fork of the great work that he did on [ruby-llvm](https://github.com/jvoorhis/ruby-llvm).